by Tony Vidler

 The military is not typically interested in creating robots who obey commands without thought.
 While there is always a clear chain of command and there is absolutely zero doubt about who is in charge of what at any given time, people are developed to be able to step up to command at the next level in the event of crisis.
 That is how “the unit”, or team, survives (if not thrives) when tested.
 There is immense investment in developing competencies and leadership qualities beyond the current role of any particular team member.

 The ideal therefore is to have individuals who are team-oriented and willing to suppress personal agenda’s for the good of the group, but who are capable of stepping up as and when required.
 They are constantly being made “ready” for their next role.
-This investment in capability, together with rigorous ongoing training that simulates predictable crises and focusses upon developing competency and thoughtfulness when they occur, is what leads to sustained success in an organisation.
+This investment in capability, together with rigorous ongoing training that simulates predictable crises and focusses upon developing competency and thoughtfulness when bad stuff occurs, is what leads to sustained success in an organisation.
 In other words, the secret to sustained success in the toughest of endeavours is creating leadership capability throughout the organisation and then relentlessly training in anticipation.

 The Key Lessons for Business Leaders

-Taking the lessons first taught by the Sumerians in 2,500 B.C. and constantly refined on a daily basis around the world in the 4,500 years since then, results in us being able to identify 3 key attributes of good leaders.
+Taking the lessons first taught by the Sumerians in 2,500 B.C. and constantly refined on a daily basis around the world in the 4,500 years since then, results in us being able to identify 3 key attributes in developing good leaders.
 They are:

-As a result of these 3 attributes they become Respected.
+As a result of these 3 attributes individuals become Respected.

 For anyone trying to grow a business beyond something which is just a job for the owner, there is a constant and ongoing need for leadership within the business.
 Leadership in the sense of creating the capability for every person in the organisation to be able to perform at their optimal level as well as being ready to step up when required.
 This is how we obtain genuine leverage in the business.
-Getting our people to perform at their optimal level and take charge of their respective parts of the business is what free’s the business owner to focus upon strategy and organisational development.
+Getting our people to perform at their optimal level and take charge of their respective parts of the business is what free’s up the business owner to focus upon strategy and organisational development.

 Some will argue that these are perhaps personal attributes that a person either has or does not have.
 A person is resilient or is not, for example.

 The reality is every human being is resilient, but to varying degrees.
 What the military teaches us is that any individuals resilience can be strengthened and extended beyond what was initially thought possible through training and testing, and building self-confidence.
 So regardless of what any individuals “threshold” is at the beginning, it can be developed further.
 Individual “capability” can be enhanced, and often well beyond the level that the individual may have thought possible.

 When we have developed people who are responsible they also learn how to be responsive.
 Making good decisions under pressure and with limited time is a result of that training in capability and responsibility, and the self-confidence that is created as a result is part of the leadership evolution.